csswizardry/csswizardry.github.com/_posts/2019-08-08-time-to-first-byte-what-it-is-and-why-it-matters.md

 TTFB is merely time spent on the server, but that is only a small fraction of the true extent of things.

-The first—and often most surprising for people to learn—thing that I want to draw your attention to is that **TTFB counts one whole round trip of latency**.
+The first — and often most surprising for people to learn — thing that I want to draw your attention to is that **TTFB counts one whole round trip of latency**.
 TTFB isn’t just time spent on the server, it is also the time spent getting from our device to the sever and back again (carrying, that’s right, the first byte